-Every man wants to know the secret to a woman’s heart, and all too often they are surprised when they catch a glimpse.
+Is there some kind of formula, blue-print, outline, finger-paint drawing, anything to help men navigate life and relationships in the twenty-first century?
 As we all know, men face the challenge of harnessing their passions and emotions in a way unique only to them.
-Sarah takes an in-depth look at the differences between men and women, the man’s role in a relationship, and the honest truth about what women really want.
+Sarah takes an in-depth look at the differences between men and women, the man’s role in a relationship, and the truth about what women really want.

 “Don’t Shoot the Messenger” (women only)